 We continue, following always the main pathway and ignoring several side paths that lead into the moors.
 Our next stop is the resting place and water trough of the Pilar de Coca, where there is an important crossing of paths, as here is where the path of the ‘camino los Pescadores’ meets that of ‘el Capitán’ (the Captain).
 Here we can refresh ourselves with the spring water.
 Further up there are the remains of an ‘aljibe’ (rain water tank).
 The path of ‘el Capitán’ starts to the left of it and this is the path that we now follow.
 On this new stretch of pathway we have some unbeatable views of the Llanos de Aguaya and the sierras that surround Ronda.
 To the south we can see the hills of Armola, Jarastepar and Ronda.
 Turning west we can see the impressive Libar mountain range, which lies in the part of the Natural Park of the Sierra de Grazalema that falls within the province of Malaga.
 In the same direction we can also see, in the Cadiz province, the peaks of Simancón and Torreón (1,654 m), the highest in the province.
 We eventually come to a point where the pathway is asphalted.
 We can see indications that we are approaching the town and we pass several recreational estates such as Casa Aurelio, which we leave behind us at the side of the path.
 Apart from the splendid holm oak woods the most interesting thing to be seen in this part are the remains of the old aqueduct that carried water to Ronda from the nearby spring of ‘la Hidalga’.
 If we look carefully we can see several arches in the fields on our right.

 The next section of path takes us past the vineyards of the El Juncal estate, which, apart from being a wine cellar is also a luxurious country hotel.
 From the pathway we can see the tall trees that are growing in its gardens, amongst them is a splendid example of a pinsapo.
 The other, much bigger building that we can see from here is the military building Virgen de la Paz, which belongs to the Ministry of Defence.
 Now we have to cross the road very carefully and find the pathway again on the other side.
 We have to be equally careful now traversing the railway line at the crossing.
 We are now on the right of way known as the ‘cañada real de Córdoba y Granada’ which we follow as it runs parallel to the railway line.
 Not long after we pass the inn of ‘La Codorniz’ (The Quail), which specialises in the culinary preparation of these birds, which are also bred there.
 Almost immediately afterwards we join the street of ‘Santa Maria de la Cañada’.
-From here we pass under the railway line on the left taking us to the pavement that leads down from the General Hospital of la Serrania and back towards the point where our route started.
+From here we pass under the railway line on the left taking us to the pavement that leads down from the building where was situated the General Hospital of la Serrania and back towards the point where our route started.